GluuFederation/zero-trust-demo/jans/README.md

 1. **Associate a CAC card against existing account**  This use case is possible when a person registered before they obtained a CAC/PIV, and then want to associate their smart card with their account.
-1. **Confirmation of OTP to verify email address**
-   1. Email OTP should expire after 15 minutes
-   1. An admin can disable OTP email confirmation
-1. **Sponsor Approval**  In this use case, an authorized person logs into Casa to see a list of people who enrolled.
-They must then approve each registration manually.
 1. **Registration for account with duplicate email** Do not allow.
 1. **Required fields for registration**
 1. **CAPTCHA**